(photo: Instagram @nesttulum)

 The first time I visited Tulum, Mexico it was an unexpected stop on a day trip from Club Med Cancun - a girls holiday I'll never forget.
 But that's a story for another day....

 The Yucatan Peninsula is not only a beach holiday destination, but filled with incredible Mayan ruins.
 Back in 500 B.B the Peninsula was the centre of the Maya empire, which stretched all over southern Mexico and into Belize and parts of northern Guatemala.

 The pueblo (village) has many hipster cafes, restaurants and shops.
-I'd recommend the Beach Road South zone, oozing a jungle boho vibe with yoga studios, vegan restaurants, coastal interior design shops and funky tropical cafes.
-For breakfast, be adventurous with tropical porridge and a kombutcha, or try a smoothie with coconut chia pudding and local fruit.
+Head for the Beach Road South zone, oozing a jungle boho vibe with yoga studios, vegan restaurants, coastal interior design shops and funky tropical cafes.
+For breakfast, be adventurous!
+You can't miss with the tropical porridge and a kombutcha, or a smoothie with coconut chia pudding and local fruit.
 Oh, and Mexican roast coffee, of course!
 Highly recommend Matcha Mama. (photo: Instagram - @leamllecoquette)

 In the evenings hunt out the mezcal cocktail, or swill ridiculously fresh margaritas.
 Para comer (to eat) y favourite is carne asada, fish tacos, ceviche, grilled corn on the cob and a myriad of other taste sensations.
 Then join the fiesta and salsa dance until dawn with the eclectic mix of locals, transplanted hippie expats and tourists. (photo: Instatgram @aseaoflove)

 The next day you'll wake up to the sound of birds and you can start off with a dawn swim. (photo: Instagram - @worldtrav.el)